STAIRlab/veux/README.md

 <br>

-`veux` is a finite element rendering library that leverages modern web technologies to produce sharable, efficient, and detailed renderings.
 Unlike most tools that only provide temporary visualization, `veux` generates persistent 3D models that can be stored in files, shared with colleagues, and viewed with any standard 3D model viewer.
 This means anyone can interact with